-- 4.7.1 To participate in all meetings as outlined in the procedures, an addendum to this policy. - 4.7.2 To support employees in the Attendance Support Program. - 4.7.3 To ensure the daily maintenance of accurate, up-to-date records regarding employees' absences as designated by Human Resources.
+- 4.7.1 To participate in all meetings as outlined in the procedures, an addendum to this policy. - 4.7.2 To support and engage with employees in the Attendance Support Program. - 4.7.3 To ensure the daily maintenance of accurate, up-to-date records regarding employees' absences as designated by Human Resources. - 4.7.4 To support and engage with employees to achieve their attendance goals.